StMarkFx/HR-Buddy/README.md

 ## User Workflow

 1. **Job Posting Input:** Provide the job URL.
 The Researcher Agent extracts key information.
-2. **Social Media Integration (Optional):** Add links to your professional profiles.
-The Social Media Profiler Agent builds a detailed profile.
+2. **Social Media Integration (Optional):** Add links to your LinkedIn, GitHub, or other professional profiles for enhanced profile building.
 3. **Resume Upload:** Upload your resume.
 Missing information is flagged, and you'll be prompted to complete it.
 4. **Resume Generation:** The Resume Strategist Agent creates a polished, job-specific resume.
 5. **Interview Preparation:** The Interview Preparer Agent generates tailored interview questions.